LambdaColdStorage/lambda-deep-learning-demo/docs/source/tutorial/define_inputter.rst

   inputter_name = "source.inputter.image_classification_csv_inputter"
   inputter = importlib.import_module(inputter_name).build(inputter_config, augmenter)

-* :code:`cifar_augmenter` random image cropping, flipping, brightness and contrast distortions.
+* :code:`cifar_augmenter` does random image cropping, flipping, brightness and contrast distortions.
 * :code:`inputter_config` sets arguments for the inputter.
-For example, whether it is used for training for evaluation, batch_size, the data path ... etc.
+For example, whether it is used for training or evaluation, batch_size, the data path ... etc.
 * :code:`inputter` is the data pipeline instance.
 It has an important :code:`input_fn` member function that produces a data generator.

 The :code:`input_fn` of an image classification inputter looks like this: